subharmonicseed/Synergesis/README.md

 python SynergesisCore_DeepSeek_Pro_Complete.py
 ```

+Running the script will start a Uvicorn server on port `8000`.
+The
+application object is exposed as `app` so you can also launch Uvicorn
+manually if you prefer.

 > The first run will download the large English SpaCy model automatically.
 > You can also pre-install it manually with:
 >